NR74W/WipEout-Mods/WipEout Pure/Special Edition/README.md

 The soundbank of Exostra Run was disabled to prevent crash when this track is loaded.

+There is also an alternative version of this mod with all tracks available in Zone mode (Version 2.0b).
+It is available separately because there are issues with the start position in Arcade mode when tracks are used for both Arcade and Zone modes.

 ## Usage

 The easiest way to patch the game is to use the batch file (.bat), with a simple drag and drop of the ISO onto the .bat file.